MHC class I loaded ligands from breast cancer cell lines: A potential HLA-I-typed antigen collection.

 Earle A. Chiles Research Institute

 Rozanov, Dmitri V; Rozanov, Nikita D; Chiotti, Kami E; Reddy, Ashok; Wilmarth, Phillip A; David, Larry L; Cha, Seung W; Woo, Sunghee; Pevzner, Pavel; Bafna, Vineet; Burrows, Gregory G; Rantala, Juha K; Levin, Trevor; Anur, Pavana; Johnson-Camacho, Katie; Tabatabaei, Shaadi; Munson, Daniel J; Bruno, Tullia C; Slansky, Jill E; Kappler, John W; Hirano, Naoto; Boegel, Sebastian; Fox, Bernard A; Egelston, Colt; Simons, Diana L; Jimenez, Grecia; Lee, Peter P; Gray, Joe W; and Spellman, Paul T, "MHC class I loaded ligands from breast cancer cell lines: A potential HLA-I-typed antigen collection."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 48.